jeaye/blog.jeaye.com/_posts/2015-06-21-xen-slackware.md

 #define symbols_address(n) (SYMBOLS_ORIGIN + symbols_offsets[n])
 ```

-Which, as I found in the [AUR comments](https://aur.archlinux.org/packages/xen/?comments=all), is solved with a quick patch (`patches/subscript.patch`):
+Which, as I found in the [AUR comments](https://aur.archlinux.org/packages/xen/?comments=all), was solved with a quick patch (`patches/subscript.patch`):

 ```diff
 --- a/xen/common/symbols.c.orig	2015-01-12 17:53:24.000000000 +0100